vikbez/PlayerPianoController/README.md

 The teensy then translates midi notes to solenoid compatible infos.
 The solenoid [control boards](https://github.com/vikbez/PlayerPianoController/tree/master/PCB) are chained together using 74HC595.
 Solenoids are PWM-driven, with 2 periods:
-- the first period for note volume (with a % corresponding to the volume %)
+- the first period for note volume (with a PWM % corresponding to the volume %)
 - the second period where pwm is reduced only for keeping the note pressed.

 See the WIP-code for more infos !